Shell joins Qatar's LNG expansion mega-project | Headlines

 Shell CEO Ben Van Beurden was in Doha for the signing and met with Qatar's Emir on Tuesday.
 Beurden said during the news conference that Shell was still studying Russia's decree on Sakhalin-2.

-Russian President Vladimir Putin last week signed a decree that seizes full control of the Sakhalin-2 gas and oil project in Russia's the Far East, a move that could force out Shell as well as Japanese companies Mitsui & Co and Mitsubishi Corp.
+Russian President Vladimir Putin last week signed a decree that seizes full control of the Sakhalin-2 gas and oil project in Russia's far east, a move that could force out Shell as well as Japanese companies Mitsui & Co and Mitsubishi Corp.
 Beurden told reporters it was too early to discuss specific plans to compensate for any loss from Sakhalin but that it was important to note that with 64 million tonnes of production, Shell had multiple opportunities to manage portfolio changes.

+"We have multiple supply points for multiple destinations.
+We optimize this to great effect..We can take some of these risks on our own books," he said.
+"As to whether we will need to use this in the case of Sakhalin Energy, that remains to be seen.
+But I have no concerns that we can manage the situation very well."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)